-A systematic review and assessment of the social, medical, economic
+A systematic review and assessment of the social, medical, economic and ethical aspects.

 The main objective of this report is to investigate whether being identified as having a condition related to fetal alcohol spectrum disorders (FASD) improves the health and social situation for the individual, or for those closest to him/her.
 The question was divided into two main parts:

 The association between alcohol intake and the different FASD-related conditions was not addressed.
 The preventive measures were also not considered.

 FASD is a controversial term referring to several conditions, characterized by a spectrum of symptoms ranging from physical birth defects to neurodevelopmental disorders, which may be caused by the expectant mother consuming alcohol during pregnancy.
 FASD is not an accepted medical diagnosis in Sweden.
 However, fetal alcohol syndrome (FAS), which is one of several conditions classified as FASD, is a valid medical diagnosis.
 FAS is characterized by a complex combination of physical, psychological and cognitive anomalies.